pattonsgirl/Fall2021-CEG2350/Labs/Lab10/README.md

    - instance public IP:
 4. Your http server is serving content / listening on port `4141`.
 Give a description of what content is being served.
    - **Useful commands: `wget`, `curl`**
 5. Use your browser on your system, and connect to the instance on the port your service is running on.
-Include a screenshot.
 6. Peek back at the terminal running the server and answer the following

    - A successful request log:
    - A breakdown of the meaning:

 7. This content is likely something you did not intend to put on the web.
 So here are where firewalls come into play.
 Using either `iptables` or the Security Groups on AWS, disallow this port `4141` from being public.
-   Describe what step(s) you took and include a screenshot of the results once the port has been blocked.
+Describe what step(s) you took and how you know the port is now blocked.
    - For `iptables`, DROP any public addresses 0.0.0.0/0 incoming to port `4141`
      - Do NOT save these rules.
 Just type them out - if something breaks, you can reboot and the iptables will be flushed.
 If you save, well, you could premanently lock yourself out of say, port 22 (SSH)
    - For Security Groups, if you read through the list of Inbound rules, you'll see one of these rules opens all the ports from any IP